hh/cd-tools-guide/source/installation/manual.rst

 .. code-block:: ruby

-  cat /var/lib/jenkins/.ssh/id_rsa.pub | ssh -p29418 adam@review.local gerrit create-account --email 'jenkins@jenkins.local' --ssh-key - --full-name Jenkins jenkins
+  cat /var/lib/jenkins/.ssh/id_rsa.pub | ssh -p29418 USER@review.local gerrit create-account --email 'jenkins@jenkins.local' --ssh-key - --full-name Jenkins jenkins

 In the Gerrit web ui, add the ``jenkins`` user to the "Non-Interactive Users" group so it will have the appropriate permissions.